richardeschloss/nuxt-socket-io/README.md

 > Nuxt with basic socket.io examples

+Current status: works on machine, patience please as I get this to be more "npm-friendly"

+Automated tests would be nice...if anyone wants to help with that :)

 ## Installation

 > npm i --save nuxt-socket-io

 ## Configuration

 Then in your `nuxt.config.js` file, specify your sockets:

 ```